KnownStormChaser/master-weather-model-list/README.md

 ## Why this exists

-Information about weather models is often:
+Information about forecast models is often:
 - scattered across many websites
 - written for experts only
 - difficult to compare or discover